 - Example #2: Faculty members A, B, C, and D are in the same unit.
 Faculty A and the DEO agree that, for a particular period, Faculty A will have greater classroom teaching obligations than would otherwise be the norm within the unit.
 Faculty B and the DEO agree that, during some particular period, Faculty B will have greater governance responsibilities that would otherwise be the norm.
 Faculty C and the DEO agree that, for a particular period, Faculty C will have greater research obligations than would otherwise be the norm.
 Faculty D's responsibilities remain consistent with unit norms.

-On the other hand, if one of them excels in the performance of his or her agreed-upon activities while the other three faculty members' performances of their efforts are deemed very good, the faculty member who excelled should receive a higher merit pay adjustment.
+On the other hand, if one of them excels in the performance of their agreed-upon activities while the other three faculty members' performances of their efforts are deemed very good, the faculty member who excelled should receive a higher merit pay adjustment.

 - Example #3: Unit X has adopted unit norms that state that in the absence of individualized portfolios, faculty members in the unit shall allocate 50% of their time to teaching, 40% of their time to research, and 10% of their time to service.
 All but two faculty in the unit have allocated their work efforts according to those norms this year.
 The work effort of Faculty A and Faculty B, who joined the unit within one year of each other, typically comport with unit norms.
 This year, however, each of them has an individualized portfolio with Faculty A's time being allocated: 70% to teaching, 20% to research, and 10% to service and Faculty B's time being allocated: 70% to research, 20% to teaching, and 10% to service.